Live videos are engaging, authentic, and effective at not only growing your business, but also in building a community.

 If you increase the interest of your audience before you start broadcasting, then the likelihood that you will receive a large number of viewers increases as well.
 Bonus!
 You can use additional posts on those platforms to ask viewers questions before you go live.
 This way you’ll know the kinds of things that your viewers will want to see in your live video.
 Bonus: the more comments and engagement on the scheduled broadcast also helps your video become more discoverable.

 Tip #2 – Pay Attention to Titles, Descriptions, and Video Thumbnails

 We simply cannot stress this tip enough.
 Your titles matter.
+So do your descriptions and thumbnails.
 Your descriptions matter.
-Your thumbnails matter.
 A lot.

 You can use online tools to find the best keywords for your title and description.
 If you’re live streaming to YouTube, TubeBuddy is an excellent tool for ensuring success.